Skip to content

 NATURAL RUBBER

-Natural rubber operates between 122˚ F and -67˚ F, which can be helpful in some moderate or lower temperature conditions.
+Natural rubber operates between 122˚F and -67˚F, which can be helpful in some moderate or lower temperature conditions.
 While it offers certain benefits, it generally doesn’t age or heat as well as polymers and synthetic rubbers.

 COMPRESSED ASBESTOS-FREE GASKETING

-The Importance of the Right Gasket Material and Tight Tolerances
+Using the Right Gasket Material and Tolerances

 avatar